nodepy/nodepy/README.md

     ppym install [-g] <filename>
         (install a package from an archive)
     ppym install [-g] [@<scope>/]<package>
-        (install a package from the ppy registry) ppym uninstall [-g] [@<scope>/]<package>
+        (install a package from the PPYM package registry) ppym uninstall [-g] [@<scope>/]<package>
         (uninstall a previously installed package)